fluent/fluentd-docs-gitbook/overview/life-of-a-fluentd-event.md

 ## Processing Events

-When a *Setup* is defined, the *Router Engine* already contains several rules to apply for different input data.
-Internally an *Event* will to pass through a chain of procedures that may alter its cycle.
+When a **Setup** is defined, the **Router Engine** contains several predefined rules to apply to different input data.
+Internally, an **Event** will to pass through a chain of procedures that may alter its lifecycle.

-Now we will expand our previous basic example and we will add more steps in our *Setup* to demonstrate how the *Events* cycle can be altered.
-We will do this through the new *Filters* implementation.
+Now, we will expand on our previous basic example and we will add more steps in our **Setup** to demonstrate how the **Events** cycle can be altered.
+We will do this through the new **Filters** implementation.

 ### Filters

-A *Filter* aims to behave like a rule to pass or reject an event.
-The following configuration adds a *Filter* definition:
+A **Filter** behaves like a rule to pass or reject an event.
+The following configuration adds a **Filter** definition:

 ```
 <source>